Wiener-type Criterion for the Removability of the Fundamental Singularity for the Heat Equation and its Consequences: Prelude: Kolmogorov-type Problem

-Solution of the singular PDP is understood in the Perron's sense [see Sec.
-II A, and formulae (26) and (27) in \cite{AbdullaI}].
-Furthermore, the expression "prescribing the behavior of $u/h$ at $\mathcal{O}$" is understood in the sense of requiring relations (26) and (27) (\cite{AbdullaI}) at the boundary point $\mathcal{O}$ [similar convention is made for the singular PDP \eqref{sDproblem-}].

-Without prescribing the behavior of $u/h$ at $\mathcal{O}$, there exists one and only one or infinitely many solutions of PDP [see \cite{AbdullaI}, Sec.
-II B and formula (31)].
+Solution of the singular PDP is understood in Perron's sense [see Section~\ref{E:1:1}, and formulae \eqref{Eq:W:1:7add} and \eqref{Eq:W:1:8add}].
+Furthermore, the expression "prescribing the behavior of $u/h$ at $\mathcal{O}$" is understood in the sense of requiring relations \eqref{Eq:W:1:7add} and \eqref{Eq:W:1:8add}) at the boundary point $\mathcal{O}$ .
+Without prescribing the behavior of $u/h$ at $\mathcal{O}$, there exists either one and only one or infinitely many solutions of PDP (see Section~\ref{E:1:2} and formula \eqref{Eq:W:1:8h-1}).
 The main goal of this paper is to find a necessary and sufficient condition for open sets $\Omega$ for the uniqueness of the solution to the PDP without prescribing $u/h$ at $\mathcal{O}$.
+Note that we are not assuming that the open set $\Omega$ is connected.
+Furthermore, without loss of generality, we assume that

+where $\Lambda(z,\Omega)$ for $z\in \Omega$ is a set of points $w\in \Omega\setminus \{z\}$ which can be joined to $z$ by a continuous curve in $\Omega$ along which $t$ is strictly increasing as the line is described from $w$ to $z$.
+Without this assumption within each connected component $\Lambda(z,\Omega)$, the solution is uniquely defined from boundary values on the parabolic boundary of this component.
+This makes the problem uniquely solvable in the whole $\Omega$ without prescribing $u/h$ at $\mathcal{O}$.

 The problem of removability vs. non-removability of the fundamental singularity is equivalent to the question of the uniqueness of the solution to PDP \eqref{sDproblem} without prescribing the behavior of $u/h$ at $\mathcal{O}$.
-Note that we are not requiring existence of the limit of $u/h$ at $\mathcal{O}$.
-Assume that $\lim\limits_{z\to\mathcal{O}, z\in \partial\Omega\setminus\{\mathcal{O}\}}g/h$ exists.
-We prove that in this case the removability of the fundamental singularity at $\mathcal{O}$ is equivalent to the existence of a unique solution of the singular PDP \eqref{sDproblem} such that
+Note that we are not requiring the existence of the limit of $u/h$ at $\mathcal{O}$.
+Assume that $\lim_{z\to\mathcal{O}, z\in\partial\Omega\setminus\{\mathcal{O}\}}g/h$ exists.
+We prove in this case that the removability of the fundamental singularity at $\mathcal{O}$ is equivalent to the existence of a unique solution of the singular PDP \eqref{sDproblem} such that

-Otherwise speaking, for a unique solution $u$, $u/h$ will pick up the limit value at the singularity point $\mathcal{O}$ without being required (see Sec.
-II C and Definition II.6 in \cite{AbdullaI}).
+Otherwise speaking, for a unique solution $u$, $u/h$ will pick up the limit value at the singularity point $\mathcal{O}$ without being required (see Section~\ref{E:1:3} and Definition~\ref{defbr}).

+The following procedure provides a key problem in testing the removability of fundamental singularity.
+Let